Revenue Multiples for High-Growth Firms

 Tesla (2020 onwards): EV/Revenue multiples exceeded every legacy automaker despite inconsistent profitability.
 At its peak, Tesla traded above 15x revenue while GM and Ford traded below 1x.
 The market was paying for growth rate and margin potential, not current earnings.

-The durable lesson: Revenue multiples do not tell you if a stock is cheap or expensive in absolute terms.
+The takeaway: Revenue multiples do not tell you if a stock is cheap or expensive in absolute terms.
 They tell you what the market is willing to pay for growth.

 Building Your Own Revenue Multiple Analysis